 Shoot me down if you like, but I’m erring towards the 105 in terms of looks.
 I think I prefer the proportions of the crankset.
 The 105 has a bit more ‘heft’.

 So Which Is Better?
 (FIGHT!)

-The answer is presumably the Ultegra.
+The answer is Ultegra.
 The question is whether the difference is worth the money.

 Clearly if you want electronic shifting, then Ultegra is, for now, your only option.

 The consensus amongst the online cyclo-rati is that there’s not much in it.
 Indeed, the recent upgrade of 105 from 5800 to R7000 makes it even more comparable to Ultegra, performance wise.